Learn how a strong food and beverage production strategy can help you scale operations, protect product quality and deliver long-term ROI.

 Segregation of allergen-free materials is essential when allergens are present in a facility.
 So how do you decide your approach, when you can accomplish this by scheduling or even by designing equipment and facilities to isolate the process, the equipment, or entire rooms?

 Consider a smaller facility, built for flexible manufacturing.
 When multiple products are made in one open production room, the only way to manage contamination is with cleaning and schedule.
 You can’t run two different allergens in the same room at the same time, unless you want both to appear on the product label.
-A good example is cheese-flavored snack food, like popcorn, which requires segregation from all other flavors since dairy is one of the eight common allergens in food identified by the FDA.
+A good example is cheese-flavored snack food, like popcorn, which requires segregation from all other flavors since dairy is one of the nine common allergens in food identified by the FDA.
 A manufacturer would start with plain popcorn and end with a run of the cheese-flavored variety.
 This is followed by a total clean-down of the production space.

 Alternatively, allergen-containing flavors could be made in separate production areas, provided each room had dedicated HVAC equipment and employee entrance points.
 This would have to be considered during facility design.
 This type of hygienic zoning is becoming more popular to avoid labeling that sounds unpalatable to consumers.
 For example, by containing batching and bagging systems within their own production spaces, a company can run wheat-flour and gluten-free snack foods, like crackers or pretzels, at the same time and in the same facility.